microsoft/WSL-DistroLauncher/README.md

 	    - Double-click on the security certificate file.
 		- Click the "Install Certificate" button.
 		- Select "Local Machine" for the store location.
 		- Select "Automatically select the certificate store based on the type of certificate", then click Next.
+(If you have any certificate issues, try specifying the Root Certificate Authority Trust here.)
 		- Proceed through the rest of the wizard, clicking Next, Finish, OK, and then OK.
 	- Once that's done, you should be able to double-click on the .appx package file and install it.